- Routing · how layers compose and how docs get loaded

 1. Phases as Rhythm

-Non-trivial work moves through four phases.
+Non-trivial work moves through three phases.
 Each phase has a clear output, and each output is a real artifact somewhere in the system, not a document written for the sake of process.

 | Phase | Output |